 Piet Biesheuvel has a wide range of developmental experience in the governance, justice and security sectors, especially in sub-Sahara Africa where he operated in the field for over sixteen years.
 He has managed long-term Safety Security and Access to Justice (SSAJ) programmes in Uganda and Malawi and was the British Government’s Policing & Security Adviser in South Africa between 1996 and 2001.
 He has advised on, designed, implemented or reviewed security and justice sector reform programmes in a wide variety of countries including Nigeria, Ethiopia, South Africa, Mozambique, Tanzania, Sierra Leone, Sudan, DRC, Lebanon, Iraq, Kosovo, Macedonia, Bosnia & Herzegovina, Bolivia, Guyana, Sri Lanka, Nepal, East Timor and Vietnam.
 He has also conducted a number of sector-wide reviews for the British Government’s conflict prevention pools.
 He was the Head, Rule of Law in the PRT Helmand Province, Afghanistan in 2008/9.
 He has provided governance, security & justice policy support to the UK and Dutch Governments.
 He is a regular speaker on security and justice development issues and the lead facilitator of the UK Government’s Security & Justice Development Course.

 A graduate in Chinese and German Studies from the University of Leeds, UK, she holds a Master’s of Science in Conflict Studies from the Graduate Institute of International Studies in Geneva.
-She has a certificate in Strategic Management and Leadership from the UK's Chartered Management Institute, and has authored on China, the Balkans, SSR, and resource efficiency.
+She has a certificate in Strategic Management and Leadership from the UK's Chartered Management Institute, and has authored on China, the Balkans, security capacity building, and resource efficiency.
+She also speaks varying degrees of French, German, Serbo-Croat and Mandarin.

 Please consult this section for information on all pre-course logistical preparations including Information Note and Pre-Course Questionnaire.Folder